Modeling the dynamics of an oil drop driven by a surface acoustic wave in the underlying substrate: Experiment

-We then employ the side view video, recorded by a goniometer camera, to capture the position of the advancing three-phase contact line of the SAW-actuated oil film using the open-source software \emph{Tracker} \citep{brown2009innovative} (see Fig.~\ref{fig:exp_saw_results2}(a) for typical data).
-We also measure the maximum height of the moving oil film using the public domain image processing software \emph{ImageJ} (typical results in Fig.~\ref{fig:exp_saw_results2}(b)).
-Figure~\ref{fig:exp_saw_results2}(a) shows that, as expected, the larger the SAW amplitude $A$, the faster the oil film moves due to the stronger induced leakage wave \citep{Shiokawa:1989tg}.
-Another notable aspect of SAW-induced dynamics is the contact line speed for early times ($< 1$ s): initially, it is rather small, and later it increases and then remains constant.
+In the experiments with SAW actuation we employ the side view video, recorded by a goniometer camera, to capture the position of the advancing three-phase contact line of the SAW-actuated oil film using the open-source software \emph{Tracker} \citep{brown2009innovative} (see Fig.~\ref{fig:exp_saw_results2}(a) for typical data).
+We also measure the maximum height of the moving oil film using \emph{Tracker} (typical results in Fig.~\ref{fig:exp_saw_results2}(b)).
+Figure~\ref{fig:exp_saw_results2}(a) shows that, as expected, the larger the SAW amplitude $A_{\rm n}$, the faster the oil film moves due to the stronger induced leakage wave \citep{Shiokawa:1989tg}.
+Another notable aspect of SAW-induced dynamics is the contact line speed for early times ($< 1$ s): initially, it is rather small, but later increases and then remains constant.
 This change of contact line speed appears to be a consequence of the initial change of shape of the drop (see also Fig.~\ref{fig:exp_saw_intro}); while this is taking place, contact line speed is small.
-After the initial deformation, the drop shape remains unchanged, translating approximately uniformly (this will be seen in Fig.~\ref{fig:As} later in the text).
-Figure~\ref{fig:exp_saw_results2}(b) shows consistent results for the maximum drop height, with an increase of the height for early times, and constant values for longer times.
-Note that this uniform translation and constant film height differ significantly from the observed behavior for spreading under a body force such as gravity (for gravity-driven spreading such as in Fig.~\ref{fig:exp_nosaw} the contact line speed decreases, and the drop becomes thinner as it spreads).
-These experimental observations will be explained and discussed within the framework of our theoretical model, which is described next.
+After the initial deformation, the drop shape remains unchanged, translating approximately uniformly.
+Figure~\ref{fig:exp_saw_results2}(b) shows consistent results for the maximum drop height, with an increase in height for early times, and constant values for longer times.
+Note that this uniform translation and constant film height differ significantly from the observed behavior for spreading under a body force such as gravity.
+These experimental observations will be explained and discussed within the framework of our theoretical model, which is described in the next section.
+We note that in our experiments, we do not observe drop oscillations as in the experiments using water drops \citep{Brunet10}, possibly due to the much higher viscosity of the silicone oil.